 5. Claiming your accountability

-Boundless.com describes accountability as simply meaning “to be responsible for decisions made, actions taken, and assignments completed”.
+Accountability means being responsible for decisions made, actions taken, and assignments completed.
 Within an organisation, it all-too-often happens that we fight for our right to claim accountability for a success or a reward, but how light is the battle when that fight to claim accountability is aimed towards failure, mistake or upset.
 Taking accountability for an action is not just about putting your hand up.
 But rather – making it clear, from the start, that your intention is to follow-through on a particular action – and being there at the end to be able to analyse the actions taken throughout that led to a particular result.
 Building trust is all about being accountable to those we work alongside – as a client, as a partner, as a colleague.
 And as an independent consultant, being able to demonstrate accountability towards your client will stand you in good stead to build a relationship on trust and reliability.